 AI arouses deep human emotions: insecurity, anxiety, a fear of the unknown.
 And this is reasonable.
-For most of us, this is technology that we don’t understand, but that somehow understands us - perhaps even better than we know ourselves.
-Technology that can predict our behaviour based on algorithms of our past actions; that can see into our very souls and scoop out the perfect product to fulfil the desires we did not even know we had.
+For most of us, AI is a technology that we don’t deeply understand but it somehow understands us - perhaps even better than we know ourselves.
+Technology that can predict our behaviour, based on algorithms of our past actions, and can see into our very souls and scoop out the perfect product to meet the desires we did not even know we had, it’s unsettling.

-Hence the headlines.
 AI is seen as a threat to jobs by the vast majority of Americans.
 And some high-profile leaders like Bill Gates and the late Stephen Hawking have spoken out about the dangers.
-The sci-fi movies we grew up on have the smart robot as a threat to our humanity rather than as a cuddly pal (that die was cast by the Will Smith movie I, Robot back in the early noughties.)
+The sci-fi movies we grew up on have the smart robot as a threat to our humanity rather than as a cuddly pal (that die was cast by the Will Smith movie I, Robot back in the early noughties)

 So how might this look?
 Take a user who is struggling to speak up in meetings.
 The user will discuss this with their human accelerator, both via video call and in online text.
-Their accelerator explores the feelings that lie behind the reaction - how does the user feel in a meeting?
-The user talks about their lack of confidence, they feel like they don’t have any points worth listening to.
-Meanwhile our AI analyses the text and patterns of communication between the user and their accelerator, and brings back a personality profile that reveals new insights.
-This user is introverted, something they never realised before, and this new knowledge prompts discussion with their accelerator about how this aspect of their personality affects their confidence in meetings filled with extroverts.
-User and accelerator begin to explore how they can get to know this aspect of themselves and its upsides, as well as drawbacks.
-And so the process goes, with human and interaction and AI insight providing a powerful feedback system for the user, empowering them to accelerate towards their goals.
+Their accelerator explores the feelings that lie behind the reaction - like, how does the user feel in a meeting?
+The user talks about their lack of confidence, they believe they don’t have any points worth listening to.
+Meanwhile, our AI will analyse the text and patterns of communication between the user and their accelerator, culminating in a personality profile that reveals new insights.
+Say, this user is introverted - something they never realised before - and this new knowledge prompts discussion with their accelerator about how this aspect of their personality affects their confidence in meetings which may be filled with extroverts.
+Users and accelerators begin to explore how they can get to understand this aspect of themselves and its upsides, as well as drawbacks.
+And so the process goes, with human interaction and AI insight providing a powerful feedback system for the user, empowering them to accelerate towards their goals.